Author Flows Logo

 FAQs About The Theme

-How do you identify the theme of a story?
+How do I find the theme of a story I am writing?

-What are the 3 main types of themes in literature?
+What are some examples of universal themes in literature?

 Can a story exist without a theme?